 BACKGROUND: As the title implies, this is a historical record of WoSARS (WOS) and it’s previous incarnations, The Radio Club of Scotland (RCS) and The RSGB Group (RSG) – listing key events for the Club and it’s Members (and other events outwith the Club that maybe relevant).
 Entries continue to be added and at present take us back to just after the end of Second World War WWII.
 If you have information that you think might improve the accuracy please CONTACT us.
 Thanks!

-CLICK – On The Adjacent TimeLine Box For Further Information
+CLICK – On Each TimeLine Box Header or the Date Column For Further Information

 The annual CQ WORLD WIDE contest is the busiest radio contest.
 Taking part this year the Club was #1 on 21MHz in Scotland.